d3b4g/leonids/_posts/enum.md

 **External Trusts:** Between two domains in different forests when forests do not have a trust relationship.
 It can be one-way or two-way and is nontransitive.

 > Get-NetDomainTrust

-This command enumerate all domain trusts including parent, childand external
+This command enumerate all domain trusts including parent, child and external trust.

 ![source-01](/img/enu11.PNG){: .align-left}